DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 + + + + + + + +

 The short version: buyers are active, the bar is higher, and the lifetime cap quietly lowered the net margin they underwrite.
-If you remember one thing, remember that the market rewards boring durability.
-Diversified customers, low churn, steady growth, and a business that does not depend on you.
+The apps that sell well share one underlying quality.
+They are boring in the right ways.
+Diversified customers, low churn, steady growth, a business that does not collapse when the founder leaves.
 That profile sells fast and clears a premium, in any year, to any buyer on the list.

-Start with the risk that hurts most, which is customer concentration, then understand the buyer table before you engage by reading how private equity is buying Shopify apps alongside what Shopify apps sell for in 2026.
+Start with customer concentration.
+Then understand the buyer table before you engage: how private equity is buying Shopify apps, what Shopify apps sell for in 2026, and what buyers actually look for in diligence.

 Work with Taylor · Ecosystem Strategy